With so many things to see and do on K’gari Fraser Island, we put together some tips on GREAT things to do while visiting the Island.

 We met so many lovely people just hanging out.
 One of our favourite couples we met was Greg and Kik.
 A couple who also travel full time and were returning to the Gold Coast after doing the cape.
 We loved them both.
 Greg was a wealth of information and great to be around, Kik was soft, generous, kind and Charlotte fell in love with her.

-If you would like a step by step guide for camping on K’gari Fraser Island.
-Then head on over to
+Looking for a step by step guide for camping on K’gari Fraser Island.
+Then head we have prepared it for you.

 Just like we now call Ayres Rock – Uluru, so you should be calling Fraser Island, K’gari too.

-NEED CAMPING GEAR?
-We love Tent World and after purchasing our first tent there many moons ago we have enjoyed their products and services ever since.
+NEED CAMPING GEAR AND TO BUSY TO SHOP AROUND?
+We love Tent World, and after purchasing our first tent there many moons ago, we have enjoyed their products and services ever since.
 They hold a great range of camping gear, products and have free shipping on orders over $89.